nkarni/meteor-stock/README.md

 * Create a layout file for iron-router (so that your new views will be 'yielded' into it).
 * Create an iron-router config file (so that i-r knows to use your layout file).
 * **Most Fun:** Create CRUD: choose the menu item, enter a name (a singular noun with an initial cap is best  - e.g. Widget).
-Enter field names (optional).
-You can skip this step and a few default fields will be added for you.
+You can enter a list of field names, or skip this step and a few default fields will be added for you.

 ## Screenshots (for the user-defined feature 'Wabbit')